Sliced Bread

 Preparation

-• Dissolve the yeast and honey in warm milk, add two tablespoons of flour and let the “biga” rest for 10 minutes.
-Then add the egg, oil, the remaining flour, and salt.
+• Dissolve the yeast and honey in warm milk, add two tablespoons of flour, and let the “yeast starter” rest for 10 minutes.
+Then add the egg, oil, remaining flour, and salt.

-• After this time, take the dough and roll it out with the rolling pin, not too thin, roll it up tightly and place it in the loaf pan or a greased and floured plum-cake mold, cover it with plastic wrap and let it rest for another hour.
+• After this time, take the dough and roll it out with the rolling pin, not too thin, roll it up very tightly and place it in the loaf pan or a greased and floured plum-cake pan, cover with plastic wrap and let it rest for another hour.

-• It should double in volume, then it is ready for baking.
+• It should double in volume, then it’s ready for baking.

 • Preheat the oven to 375°F and bake for 35 minutes.

-• Just out of the oven, brush it with water, the crust will remain soft.
+• As soon as it’s out of the oven, brush it with water, the crust will stay soft.
 Your sliced bread is ready.

-• Ideal for breakfast with jam, with ham and cheese, for crostini, and for sandwiches.
+• Ideal for breakfast with jam, with ham and cheese, for crostini and sandwiches.

 Author image